Wichita police investigating shooting involving a 6-year-old boy

 WICHITA, Kan.
-(KSNW) – Wichita police responded to a shooting call Monday afternoon in the 3100 block of south Yale.
+(KSNW) – Wichita police responded to a shooting call Monday in the 3100 block of S. Yale.
 The call came in around 1:30 p.m. when police received reports of gunshots heard in the area.

 Wichita police said even if the shooting was reported to be accidental, detectives are still investigating the case.